The Space-Time Connectivity Theorem for Normal Currents: Preliminaries

 Again, let $f: \R^d \to \R^{m}$ be Lipschitz.
-It turns out that the only obstruction to a generalisation of~\eqref{SmoothPushFwdFormula} is the aforementioned lack of $\Vert T \Vert$-a.e.\ existence of the differential of $f$; it was shown in~\cite[Proposition 5.19]{AlbertiMarchese16} that, for $\omega \in \Dcal^{k}(\R^d)$, we have
+It turns out that the only obstruction to a generalisation of~\eqref{SmoothPushFwdFormula} is the aforementioned lack of $\Vert T \Vert$-a.e.\ existence of the differential of $f$; it was shown in~\cite[Proposition 5.19]{AlbertiMarchese16} that, for $\omega \in \Dcal^{k}(\R^{m})$, we have

 In the following, we shall occasionally abuse notation and write $Df(x) := D^{T}f(x)$ when the choice of $T \in \Nrm_{k}(\mathbb{R}^{d})$ is clear.
 We stress that, in this case, it may happen that the full gradient $Df(x)$ does not exist at $x$, yet the derivative in the direction of the current $T$ does exist.
-We adopt this lighter notation in order not to introduce unnecessary clutter.
+We adopt this lighter notation in order to reduce clutter.

 Let $(T_{j})_{j} \subset \Dcal_{k}(\R^{d})$ and take $T \in \Dcal_{k}(\R^{d})$.
 We say that $T_{j} \to T$ \textbf{strictly} if $T_{j} \wkto T$ and $\Mbf(T_{j}) \to \Mbf(T)$.